 In terms of technology, there’s a new Mac lab, all classrooms have access to iPads, and there’s a 1:1 iPad programme from Grade 3 and 1:1 laptop programme from Grade 5.
 Also, the curriculum includes the Common Sense Media Digital Citizenship Programme, which teaches safe and responsible technology use.
 There’s no compulsory homework in the primary years, but students are strongly encouraged to read daily and learn through activities such as Skype calls with relatives, writing a blog etc.

 ISHCMC is an inclusive school, and it offers learning support for gifted students and those with learning difficulties, counselling services, and English as an Additional Language.

 Sport and the creative arts

 As you’d expect at any IB school, there’s a strong focus on non-academic subjects and skills.
-All students have lessons in the arts, PE and swimming.
-There are opportunities to join the school choir, bands, orchestra; perform in school productions; produce work for the school’s annual exhibition; and try out for the swim squad and teams in basketball, football, volleyball, gymnastics and athletics.
+All students have lessons in the arts, PE, and swimming.
+There are opportunities to join the school choir, bands, and orchestra; perform in school productions; produce work for the school’s annual exhibition; and try out for the swim squad and teams in basketball, football, volleyball, gymnastics, and athletics.